n0xturne/n0xturne.github.io/_posts/2024-06-25-Valentine.md

 ##### Heartbleed Bug

- `Nmap` revealed that server is vulnerable to [Heartbleed](https://heartbleed.com/).
-For exploitation I used this python [script](https://gist.github.com/eelsivart/10174134) which leaked part of memory which contains `$text` variable.
+ Nmap revealed that server is vulnerable to [Heartbleed](https://heartbleed.com/).
+For exploitation, I used this python [script](https://gist.github.com/eelsivart/10174134) which resulted in the leakage of a portion of memory containing the `$text` variable.

 ```
 python2 heartbleed.py 10.10.10.79 -p 443